sensu/sensu-docs-legacy/source/docs/0.16/adding_a_check.md

 Restart the sensu-server service.

-After about a minute we should see an alert on the sensu-dashboard:
+After about a minute we should see an alert on the uchiwa dashboard (if installed):
-`http://<SERVER IP>:8080`, and in the `sensu-server.log`.
+`http://<SERVER IP>:3000`, and in the `sensu-server.log`.